xoseperez/basicstation-docker/README.md

 * SX1303
   * [RAK 5146 Concentrator](https://store.rakwireless.com/collections/wislink-lpwan/products/wislink-lpwan-concentrator-rak5146)

+> **NOTE**: At the moment the basicstation project is not compatible with USB LoRa concentrators.
+Contributions are welcome :)

+> **NOTE**: SPI concentrators in MiniPCIe form factor will require a special Hat or adapter to connect them to the SPI interface in the SBC.

-Other SPI concentrators might also work.
+> **NOTE**: Other SPI concentrators might also work.
+If you manage to make this work with a different setup, report back :)

 ### Software

 If you are going to use docker to deploy the project, you will need:

-* An OS image for your board (Raspberry Pi OS, Ubuntu OS for ARM,...)
+* An OS running your board (Raspberry Pi OS, Ubuntu OS for ARM,...)
 * Docker (and optionally docker-compose) on the machine (see below for instal·lation instructions)

 If you are going to use this image with Balena, you will need: